 To minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public;

 To minimize prolonged business interruptions;

-To minimize damage to public facilities and utilities such as water and gas mains, electric, telephone and sewer lines, streets, bridges located in areas of special flood hazard;
+To minimize damage to public facilities and utilities such as water and gas mains, electric, telephone and sewer lines, streets, and bridges located in areas of special flood hazard;

 To ensure that potential buyers are notified that property is in an area of special flood hazard; and

 To ensure that those who occupy the areas of special flood hazard assume responsibility for their actions.